December retail sales fall 1.1% after slipping in November

 Inflation does appear, at least at the moment, to be in retreat.
 Inflation fell to 6.5% in December, the sixth consecutive month of declines.

-On a monthly basis, prices actually slipped 0.1 percent from November to December, the first such drop since May 2020.
+On a monthly basis, prices actually slipped 0.1% from November to December, the first such drop since May 2020.

 Goods are still a lot more expensive than they were last year, however, and that has begun to become evident in the bottom line for many major retailers.
+Stores have had to discount more heavily this season to get shoppers to buy.

 Macy’s tempered its quarterly sales outlook this month after customers spent less than expected during the lull between Thanksgiving weekend and the final days before Christmas.
-And upscale yoga pants maker Lululemon warned that profit margins for the fiscal fourth quarter will be squeezed as shoppers focused on discounts.
+And upscale yoga pants maker Lululemon warned that profit margins for the fiscal fourth quarter will be squeezed as shoppers focus on discounts.

+Another challenge retailers face is that shoppers are shifting more of their spending on travel and other experiences and away from stuff.

+Bloomingdale’s Chairman and CEO Tony Spring noted earlier this week at a retail industry event that the chain is highlighting travel goods to grab more of the spending.
+It’s also spiffing up its mannequin displays to excite shoppers who are returning to stores after focusing on online spending during the height of the pandemic.

 Later on Wednesday the National Retail Federation, the nation’s largest retail trade group, will release final holiday sales figures for November and December.
+The trade group’s officials said earlier this week that holiday sales will likely be at the low end of its forecasted range of 6% to 8%, a big slowdown from the blistering 13.5% increase last year when shoppers spent the money they had saved during the early part of the pandemic.

-Major retailers including Walmart and Target release details on their fourth quarter performances next month.
+Major retailers including Walmart and Target release details on their fourth-quarter performances next month.

 Jack Kleinhenz, chief economist at the National Retail Federation, expects companies to manage inventories more tightly in 2023 after being forced to heavily discount goods last year due to an enormous amount of unsold merchandise.